 A lot of people are learning something new during the lockdown.
-However, knowing the piano online can be challenging to grasp, as you may be wondering where to start.
+However, knowing the piano online can be difficult to grasp because you may be unsure where to begin.

 With private tutoring and such, you have someone pointing you in the right direction, but this is not the case with online learning.
 But, don’t let this put you off; it’s pretty easy!